Bethany Weir

 Business Leasing

 • How often do you tend to want to change your car?
-Do you like changing your car every two-to-four years?
-Or are you happy to buy a car and drive it car until the end of its life span.
+Do you like changing your car every two to four years?
+Or are you happy to buy a car and drive it car until the end of its life span?

 • What will you be using your vehicle for?
 Will you use the vehicle for heavy use, such as off-roading or carrying equipment?
 Or will you mainly use it for practical reasons like the school run and driving to and from work?
 Is there likely to be a high risk of damage to the vehicle?